 So when given a value of s, the can be readily computed, thus the solution can be numerically inverted to the time domain using Stehfest’s method (Stehfest, 1970), which has been proved to be efficient in poroelastic problems, and its details are shown in Appendix B.

-4. Behavior of the Model and Discussions
+4. Behavior of the Model

-The notations that are used for the modeling are summarized in Table 1 in Appendix A. The temperature difference between the formation and cement is assigned as; the virgin pore pressure of the formation is setup as Pa
+The notation that are used for the modeling are summarized in Table 1 in Appendix A.

+An example case is selected in order to illustrate the behavior of the model.
+This example involves all three loading modes, specifically:

+Mode 1: the virgin pore pressure of the formation is setup as Pa and pressure is suddenly changed by…

+Mode 2: temperature in cement is initially X, and then a difference between the formation and cement is taken as;

+Mode 3: far-field isotropic stress is setup as Pa and is suddenly changed by…